|

 Davis Ranch along the South Fork of the Stinking Water.

-In 1875, the orders had gone forth from Washington that all of the Indians were to return to
+In 1875, orders went forth from Washington that all of the Indians were to return to

 their reservation.
 No longer were they to be permitted to wander free.
 According to Cody's sister, Helen Cody Wetmore,